Support the Missions

-The Society for the Propagation of the Faith is one of the four Pontifical Mission Societies.
-Under the direction of the Congregation for the Evangelization of Peoples (Rome, Italy) and the bishops, the Society for the Propagation of the Faith seeks to foster an ever-deeper spirit of universal mission, to inform Catholics of the life and the needs of the Catholic Church in the Missions, and to encourage prayer and financial help for those mission churches.
+The Society for the Propagation of the Faith plays a vital role within the Pontifical Mission Societies.
+Under the oversight of the Congregation for the Evangelization of Peoples and the bishops, its mission is to enhance the global missionary spirit, educate the Catholic faithful about the Church’s endeavors in mission territories, and stimulate support through prayer and financial aid.

 Pauline’s Story Begins